 The 1955 year was the first for factory installed whitewall tires.
 It made an excellent combination with the wheel trim.
 This is another major change in the GM deluxe 1/2 tons looking less than work trucks.
 The 15″ wheels remained the same during the four years of the Suburban Carrier.
 GM just chromed the small standard hub cap.
 No wheel ring was used as standard equipment, however the wheel was given a contrasting light color.

-It is sometimes asked by restorers, ‘What is the correct fabric for a 1959 Chevrolet with a deluxe cab?’
+It is sometimes asked by restorers, ‘What is the correct fabric for a 1959 Chevrolet with a custom cab?’
 Answer: The same cloth material was used on the top of the line seats and door panels throughout.

-The following pictures show this interior material on a 1959 door panel in a 1959 Chevrolet deluxe cab with 12,000 original miles [see photo below], and seen on a page from the 1959 Chevrolet Salesman’s Data Book.
+The following pictures show this interior material on a 1959 door panel in a 1959 Chevrolet custom cab with 12,000 original miles [see photo below], and seen on a page from the 1959 Chevrolet Salesman’s Data Book.

 It appears this material was used one year.
 Upholstery shops having left-over partial rolls may have this rare upholstery material in storage and not be aware of what it was used for!